 Chilling the dough helps the cookies to retain shape and allows the flavors to develop as well.
 While I do recommend chilling the dough, you can reduce the chill time by simply placing the dough in the freezer after it's been scooped into dough balls.
 That should only take about 10-15 minutes to chill versus an hour or more in the fridge.

 If keeping the dough covered and stored in the fridge you can make it up to 24 hours in advance.
 Just scoop and use as directed.
 You could also freeze the coookie dough and thaw for several hours in the fridge before baking or bake from frozen if scooped already.
 Simply add a minute or two to the bake time.

-These cookies will last about a week if properly stored in an airtight container at room temperature.
+These cereal filled cookies will last about a week if properly stored in an airtight container at room temperature.
 For best results eat within 2-3 days.

 More great recipes to try